17 Best Things to Do in Valley of Fire in One Day

 The Valley of Fire State Park is the oldest of its kind in the state of Nevada.
 It’s characterized by its rugged Aztec sandstone formations, pink slot canyons, and craggy mountain vistas.

-This blog post is going to tell you exactly what to do at Valley of Fire to make the most of this beautiful state park during your day out.
+This blog post will tell you exactly what to do at Valley of Fire to make the most of this beautiful state park during your day out.

 The following guide is packed with scenic spots, easy hiking trails, and ancient relics that will inspire you to make this your number one day trip destination during your adventurous Las Vegas itinerary.

-Let’s get started with the best 17 things to do in Valley of Fire!
+Let’s get started with the best 17 things to do in Valley of Fire State Park!

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*